fagongzi/manba/docs/proxy-en.md

 Proxy
 --------------
-Proxy is a independent process which provides gateway proxy service.
+Proxy is an independent process which provides gateway proxy service.
 Proxy is stateless and able to scale horizontally to enhance service.

 # Responsibility
 Proxy accepts and responds to HTTP requests from clients.
 It can be the unified access layer of backend services.